PyBioProx/PyBioProx/paper/main.md

 phagolysosome.
 Whether or not bacteria reside within the mature phagolysosome during infection provides important information about the bacteria’s mechanisms of immune evasion.
 Lysosome-Associated-Membrane-Protein 1 (LAMP1) is a regularly utilized marker of the phagolysosome.
-Overlap in fluorescent signal is not expected between these biomarkers.
+Significant overlap in fluorescent signal is not expected between bacteria and LAMP-1.
 Instead, a ‘halo’ of LAMP-1 around a bacterium (**fig 3b**) indicates the localization of the bacteria within a phagolysosome.
-Typically, analyses of the extent of LAMP-1 encapsulation around bacteria are user-definedbinary measures; manually counting the number of positive/negatively LAMP-1-associated bacteria in a dataset of blinded images [5](#5)-[9](#9).
+Typically, analyses of the extent of LAMP-1 encapsulation around bacteria are user-defined binary measures; manually counting the number of positive/negatively LAMP-1-associated bacteria in a dataset of blinded images [5](#5)-[9](#9).
 This method of analysis is time-consuming and raises issues of reproducibility.
 Defining what amount of LAMP-1 association equates to a positively LAMP-1 associated bacteria is subjective and may vary from researcher to researcher.
-The binary nature of the analysis may also result in the loss of important information as small but significant changes in the extent of bacterial encapsulation by LAMP-1 may not be identifiable by eye.
+The binary nature of the analysis may also result in the loss of important information as small but meaningful changes in the extent of bacterial encapsulation by LAMP-1 may not be identifiable by eye.

 The capacity of Staphylococcus aureus to survive for extended periods of time within macrophages has become increasingly apparent [4](#4)–[6](#6),[7](#7),[8](#8).
-Recent work indicates a capacity of S. aureus to survive and even replicate within LAMP-1 positive vesicles 1,2.
-Escape of
+Recent work indicates a capacity of S. aureus to survive and even replicate within LAMP-1 positive vesicles [1](#1)–[2](#2).
-S. aureus strains from the phagolysosomes of THP-1 cells and primary human macrophages has also been reported (references 1/2 respectively).
+Escape of _S. aureus_ strains from the phagolysosomes of THP-1 cells and primary human macrophages has also been reported (references 1/2 respectively).
 We prepared an infection model of the S. aureus MSSA476 strain in the J774A.1 murine macrophage cell line.
 At early (1.5hr) and late (24hr) timepoints, LAMP-1 encapsulation of mCherry tagged S. aureus MSSA476 was captured by immunofluorescence Z-stack confocal microscopy.
 Example images of positively and weakly LAMP-1-associated bacteria are shown in **fig 3a**.

+Prior to processing these images in PyDist, the LAMP-1 channel was pre-processed by unsharp masking the images in imageJ.
+Unsharp masking produces a sharpened image by subtracting a blurred copy of the image from the orignial and rescaling the histogram to produce the original contrast in low frequncy features.
+Unsharp masking resulted in a more descrete detection of positive LAMP-1 signal (_fig a_) and a greater capacity to resolve differences in co-localization as evidenced by larger PD<sub>mean/median/max</sub> values (_fig b_).

-The PD<sub>mean</sub> for each bacterial cluster in 3D space at early and late timepoints was calculated in PyDist relative to LAMP-1 fluorescence. **Fig 3b** shows a swarm plot of these measurements.
-Notably, a larger number of bacterial clusters were detected by PyDist at the 24 hr timepoint then at the 1.5hr timepoint (**number**).
-An increase in the average PD<sub>mean</sub> is seen for the 24hr timepoint compaired to the 1.5 hr timepoint (**insert mean
+Following pre-processing, the PD<sub>mean</sub> for each bacterial cluster in 3D space at early and late timepoints was calculated in PyDist relative to LAMP-1 fluorescence. **Fig 3b** shows a swarm plot of these measurements.
+Notably, a larger number of bacterial clusters were detected by PyDist at the 24 hr timepoint then at the 1.5hr timepoint.
+A 2.44 fold increase in the mean PD<sub>mean</sub> is seen for the 24hr timepoint compaired to the 1.5 hr timepoint.
-$`\pm`$ error here**).
 These PD<sub>mean</sub> values are displayed in **fig3b** as a frequency distribution.
 Clear differences in the percentage distribution of bacterial PD<sub>mean's</sub> can be observed at the early and late timepoints.
-The percentage distribution of PD<sub>mean</sub> values at 1.5 hrs has a positive skew with a peak between 0-0.0325 $`\mu m`$.
-By contrast, at the 24 hr timepoint, PD<sub>mean</sub> values appear to have a normal distribution, with a peak between 0.125-0.250 $`\mu m`$.
+The percentage distribution of PD<sub>mean</sub> values at 1.5 hrs has a positive skew with a peak between 0-0.0325µm.
+By contrast, at the 24 hr timepoint, PD<sub>mean</sub> values appear to have a normal distribution, with a peak between 0.125-0.250µm.
 Thus, in this infection model, PyDist analysis suggests that _S. aureus_ MSSA476 is less likely to be found encapsulated by LAMP-1 at late compared to early timepoints.
 This is consistent with previous findings that _S. aureus_ is capable of escape from